wp-plugins/beautiful-taxonomy-filters/README.txt

 == Changelog ==

-= 1.1.2 =
-* IMPROVEMENT: The widget now also has the setting for the dropdown behaviour.
-* FIX: Fixed some php warnings.

 = 1.1.1 =
 * FEATURE: You can now automagically insert the two modules into your archive pages!
 No need for modification of your theme.
 This feature is sort of experimental and there's a few things to note compared to the manual methods: